-i) rights to grant of Autogrill shares have an average vesting period of three years;

-- ii) the vesting in (i) above is subject to pre-defined measurable performance objectives; - iii) a lock-up mechanism is applied to shares allocated to the beneficiaries of the new L-LTIP Plan whereby assignment of the shares effectively matured is in three stages: 50% on maturity, 30% one year after and 20% three years after.
-Such mechanism is in line with both the principle of creating value in the mediumlong term and the need to retain executives with strategic responsibilities and top managers.
+- i) rights to grant of Autogrill shares have an average vesting period of three years; - ii) the vesting in (i) above is subject to pre-defined measurable performance objectives; - iii) a lock-up mechanism is applied to shares allocated to the beneficiaries of the new L-LTIP Plan whereby assignment of the shares effectively matured will be in three stages: 50% on maturity, 30% one year after and 20% three years after.
+Such mechanism is in line with both the principle of creating value in the medium-long term and the need to retain executives with strategic responsibilities and top managers.
 Regarding the CEO, a portion of any shares allocated to him is subject to a non-disposal restriction till the end of his/her term (minimum holding commitment).

-The terms and conditions of the L-LTIP Plan are set forth in the Information Document published on 11 March 2011, in the Remuneration Report and in the 2012 draft financial statements approved by the Board of Directors on 7 March 2013, available at the Company's registered office and in the corporate website (www.autogrill.com).
+The terms and conditions of the L-LTIP Plan are set forth in the Information Document published on 11 March 2011, in the Remuneration Report and in the

+2013 draft financial statements approved by the Board of Directors on 13 March 2014, available at the Company's registered office and in the corporate website (www.autogrill.com).

-However, we point out that as of 31 December 2012, the Company believed that the minimum performance levels required for the activation of the L-LTIP Plan will not be reached, neither for the first 2011-2013 component (Wave 1), nor for the second 2012-2014 component (Wave 2).
+We point out that the minimum performance levels as of 31 December 2013 required for the activation of the L-LTIP Plan for the first 2011-2013 component (Wave 1) have not been reached.

-Save as indicated above, there are no other financial instruments conferring the right to subscribe new Autogrill's rights issues.
+Subject to the aforesaid, as of the date of this Report there is no other financial instrument conferring the right to subscribe new Autogrill's rights issues.